Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/github_actions_gitlab_ci_slides.md

   act --job WORKFLOWNAME
   ```

+- Environment is not 100% identical to GitHub's
     - Workflows may fail locally, but work on GitHub

 ---